Single Ride - Discount

-Eligible Youth and Seniors must apply for and receive a Clipper card before they can purchase the discount monthly pass.
+Eligible Seniors must apply for and receive a Clipper card before they can purchase the discount monthly pass.
 People with Disabilities and Medicare card holders must apply for and receive a Regional Transit Connection (RTC) card.

 Residents may find Discount Monthly Passes more cost-effective.

 Paying With Clipper®

 Discount customers must apply for a Clipper card or download the app in order to receive the discount.

 You can load cash value onto your Clipper card to pay for single rides.
 When you tag your Clipper card to the reader as you board a 120 minute transfer will be stored to your card.
 You must tag your card each time you board a vehicle.

 Tag your Clipper card only once after 8:30 p.m. and travel until 5 a.m. the next day.
 Unlimited late-night travel offer applies to Clipper users, but tagging multiple times will result in fare charges.
 Show activated Clipper card to Muni operator or Station Agent at a Metro booth or, if unattended, proceed through the faregate closest to the booth.